serraisik5/GenAI/README.md

 The Segment Anything Model (SAM) is activated to create a mask around the object, choosing the most accurate mask generated.
 Then the user gives a text description to specify a new background for the selected object.
 An infill model (`diffusers/stable-diffusion-xl-1.0-inpainting-0.1`) then creates this new background, and the final image is displayed.
 Optionally, the user can choose to invert the mask and substitute the subject while keeping the background.

+### Home Match ###

+##### Personalized Real Estate Agent

+* Generate real estate listings using a Large Language Model.
+* Storing Listings in a Vector Database (LanceDB).
+* Create embeddings that capture the semantic content of each listing.
+* Semantic Search based on user real estate preferences.
+* For each retrieved listing, use the LLM to augment the description, tailoring it to resonate with the buyer’s specific preferences.